-So in the above every Person who is 18 or over will have an instance of IsAdult inserted for them.
+due to the preceding rule, every Person who is 18 or over will have an instance of IsAdult inserted for them.
 This fact is special in that it is known as a relation.
 We can use this inferred relation in any rule: